Sp4zzy/Jbot-for-Discord/README.md

 Again, If you have any issues with this, don't use the bot, or contact me if you need clarification on what I'm logging.

-# Recent Bot Breach & Safety Information When Using Bots
+# Safety Information When Using Bots

 I stumbled upon a bot breach on reddit, where the bot in question went and deleted a bunch of server channels.
 This breach occurred because the bot's token was publicly listed on it's github.
 If you notice in Jbot's source code I **DO NOT** reveal the token.
 I keep the token secure, and if I notice or even **suspect** it may have leaked, I change it.
 I note next to all the commands what specific permissions Jbot needs to perform each.
 Do not give him more than he needs!